Gender Pay Reporting

 With regard to the gender distribution of our entire employee population, we will strive to achieve a relevant gender balancing.
 The gender balance of the local labour market varies from country to country, and our efforts will thus reflect both the local situation and our desire to contribute to improving the local gender balance.

-2. Females in senior management positions.
+2. Employees identifying as female in senior management positions.